ahmedjamshed/DL3vsSEGvsUNET/README.md

 `.\CVSeg\Scripts\activate`

-if ".../Activate.ps1 cannot be loaded because running scripts is disabled on this system" error occurs then
+if ".../Activate.ps1 cannot be loaded because running scripts is disabled on this system" error occurs then run

-`Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted` `.\CVSeg\Scripts\activate`
+`Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted`

+`.\CVSeg\Scripts\activate`

 Install the required python libraries